-Sometimes we realize that our thinking, feeling and acting are not aligned.
+Sometimes we realize that our thinking, feeling, and acting are not aligned.
 When we notice it, we may feel discomfort and tension- something out of sync.
-A sustainability mindset is not just harmony with the ecosystem, but it starts within ourselves.
+A sustainability mindset is not just harmony with the ecosystem, but it starts within us.

 It is impossible to guess your particular context, and your current priorities.
-But we invite you to give yourself an unusual gift: Spend an hour in Nature, on your own, without looking at your phone, and with no books, pets or other people.
+But we invite you to give yourself an unusual gift: Spend an hour in Nature, on your own, without looking at your phone, and with no books, pets, or other people.
 If you have never experienced this, you are up for a very special treat!
-Understanding that we are one with Nature, a species within species, is a powerful spiritual experience that can shape behaviors leading to a more harmonious relationship with each other and all beings.